DrZeldaGlitch/Rule34.xxx-Downloader/README.md

+# NOTE: I am still working on it and haven't uploaded anything to github yet.
+I will release the latest build as soon as im done!

 # Rule34.xxx Downloader v1.0.3

 Used for downloading content from Rule34.xxx using Rule34.xxx's official APIs.

+I noticed that this App/Project was getting old (3 years as of 6th of June 2021) and not so good/modern looking, so I thought I would kind of start to re-work it and make it look nice/modern and a bit more updated.
+There are still some flaws like in every App/Project.
+I release every compiled version on Github so you don't have to compile it yourself, incase you do want, see Requirements below

+I am still working on improving it a bit and making it look better.

 # Requirements

 [.NET Framework 4.7.1](https://www.microsoft.com/net/download/dotnet-framework-runtime)

 [Visual Studio 2019](https://visualstudio.microsoft.com/vs/)

-I noticed that this app was getting very old and not so good looking so I thought i would kind of start to re-work it and make it look nice and a bit more updated there are still some flaws like in every app.
-I release every compiled version on Github so you don't have to compile it yourself, incase you do want, you just need Visual Studio 2019 and .NET Framework 4.7.1.

-I am still working on improving it a bit and making it look better.